polymerdevs/Quest-Into-The-Polyverse-Phase-1/README.md

 The PIT embodies Polymer’s commitment to innovation, security, and scalability to the interoperability landscape.
 Polymer brings together developers, rollup and infrastructure operators to explore, build, and contribute towards the _Interchain_ thesis.

+### Polymer HUB
+Polymer Hub is the first Layer 2 natively built for interoperability, connecting Ethereum’s growing rollup ecosystem using Inter-Blockchain Communication protocol.
+Polymer’s initial focus is to provide the developer community with tools to connect the Superchain and permissionlessly add new OP-stack rollups to the wider Superchain network.
+The Polymer Hub brings IBC as the centerpiece of the superchain and helps rollups communicate with a common messaging standard.
+In order to better understand and test out IBC’s capabilities, enter the Polymer Incentivized Testnet.

 # Phase 1 Guidelines

 The PIT presents you with Phase 1 and the initial set of 3 quests.
 Each quest will provide guidance for some exciting use-cases for the Polymer community.
 However, these quests truly are meant for guidance and are optional, Polymer welcomes innovation!